-Disclosure: This website is supported by my readers.
-If you choose to buy a product after clicking a link, I may receive a commission, at no extra cost to you.
+Disclosure: My website is reader supported.
+If you purchase a product after clicking a link, I may receive a commission, at no extra cost to you.
 Learn more.

 Pros

-• Comfortable in all sleeping positions.
+- Comfortable in all sleep positions.

-• Soft and breathable fabric.
+- Soft and breathable fabric.

 Cons

-If you’d like to try them, you can get a 10% discount on the SleepPhones website with my promo code NSN10
+If you’d like to try them, you can get a 10% discount on the official SleepPhones website with my promo code NSN10

 Tackling the problem of making headphones comfortable to use in bed